Unity-Technologies/ziva-vfx-utils/docs/introduction.rst

 :doc:`zBuilder_menu` is a tool for extracting part of a Maya scene into a Python representation that's easy to manipulate, save to disk, and re-apply to a Maya scene.
 It has lots of support for manipulating Ziva creatures and can be easily extended.
-It's designed to be used by Technical Directors who are rigging characters with ZivaVFX.
+It's designed to be used by Technical Directors who are rigging characters with Ziva VFX.
 It supports use cases such as updating a rig when new geometry is published and transferring a Ziva rig from one character to another.